 What is the Herbert Protocol?

 This is a tool to help reduce the time and ultimately risk in an event where a vulnerable person goes missing from their home.
-It involves forms which carers, family members and friends can complete in advance and then give to the police to help them find the missing person quicker.
+It involves forms which live-in carers, family members and friends can complete in advance and then give to the police to help them find the missing person quicker.
 The forms include information such as medication, places previously found in, photograph, identifying details, and much more.
 Please note this is not to replace exiting safeguarding and security measures and to be used only once a vulnerable person goes missing.

-The form can be completed by a carer, a family member or the person themselves - and kept updated regularly.
+The form can be completed by a home carer, a family member or the person themselves - and kept updated regularly.
 This form can then be stored in a safe and secure place but where you can find it easily to reduce time - the police will need a paper copy which they will take at the time of visit once the person has been reported missing.

 If you do find your friend or relative missing, don't hesitate to call 999 to explain the situation and tell the operator that you have the Herbert Protocol of the person.